The Complete Guide

 Phlebotomy Technician Job Growth Projections and Forecast

 How fast is the Phlebotomy Technician field growing?
-According to the BLS, employment of these professionals is expected to grow 24% from 208 to 2028.
+According to the BLS, the employment of these professionals is expected to grow 10% from 2021 to 2031.
 That is far faster than the average for all occupations.

 How to Find a Job as a Phlebotomy Technician